 The recent meeting of FBI representatives with Mr. Canfield, Director of the GAO Energy and Minerals Division and members of his staff, to which you refer in your letter, was in fact a briefing by the FBI as a result of the Acting Comptroller General's letter to me of August 30, 1977.

-CO1162251 APPENDIX V
+C01162251 APPENDIX V

-White or the Amorney ( ) was Washington, A. C. 20530
+White of the Attorney of their Machineton, A. C. 20530